ah-ansari/OCT/README.md

 ## Counterfactual Explanations Experiment

-For the counterfactual experiment, first run the code for our OCT model, Original, and DK with `-setting all_in_dist` option and `--save` to save the classification models in the `saves_model/` folder:
+For the counterfactual experiment, first run the code for our OCT model, as well as the Original and DK models, using the configuration `--setting all_in_dist` and `--save` to store the trained classification models in the `saves_model/` folder:

 ```
 python src/script_clf_oct.py --dataset <dataset_name> -setting all_in_dist --sigma 0.01 --p 0.1 --n 2 --save